-Though many visitors sensed the land had special healing qualities -- some over-nighters reported having the best dreams of their lives -- cynics, not without some measure of justification, sneeringly dismissed the place as a sorry wasteland: “no water, nothing but hot desert and rattlesnakes”’; just a cheap rural bedroom community, hideout for hard-drinking loners, small-time growers and spaced-out nature freaks -- plus a smattering of more respectable, hardworking dwellers, hoping to play out their elusive dream of simple country living and obviously having built in the wrong place.
+Though mindful visitors might've sensed the land's special healing qualities -- some overnighters reported having the best dreams of their lives -- cynics, not without some measure of justification, sneeringly dismissed the beleaguered realm: “no water, no trees, nothing but desert and rattlesnakes.”
+Just a cheap rural bedroom community, a hideout for hard-drinking loners, small-time growers and spaced-out nature freaks, maybe a smattering of more respectable, hardworking dwellers, hoping to play out their elusive dream of simple country living and obviously having built in the wrong place.

-The way some came to slam the place, you'd think it was born under a dark star, some wicked witch’s cauldron boiling over with gnarly contention; any effort to resist its sorry fate was futile.
+The way so many came to slam the place, you'd think it was born under a dark star, a wicked witch’s cauldron boiling over with gnarly contention, any effort to resist its dismal fate pure folly.

 The Vista thru Time

 Knowing where the Vista -- as many residents called it -- came from could go a good ways to understanding where it went.
-Had the place’s metaphorical foundation perhaps been at first only tents and trailers set on sand; then evolving to homes built on rock; then weirdly morphing sideways to makeshift shelters built on sand?
+Had the place’s metaphorical foundation, as it were, first been tents and trailers set on sand; then evolved to full-on homes built on rock; then went sideways to makeshift shelters back on sand?

-Whatever happened, lack of easier water played a major role all along.
-KRCE landowner Will Jensen, long ago reporting in his blog of exhaustive searches to find the ideal rural home property with an inspiring Shasta view, said, “No matter who we talked to we were warned away from Mt.
+Whatever happened, all along, lack of any easier water played a major role.
+KRCE landowner Will Jensen, long ago reporting in his blog of exhaustive searches to find the ideal rural home property with an inspiring Mt.
+Shasta view, said, “No matter who we talked to we were warned away from Mt.
 Shasta Vista...we were told repeatedly that Mt.
 Shasta Vista was bad for wells…”

 Back to the ‘80s

 But no matter how much pristine land one might’ve enjoyed, an unsettling undercurrent could lurk just below the surface.
-One that often jammed one’s peace of mind.
-With lingering residue from imperious property owners board of earlier times reflecting place’s ultra-contentious spirit that seemed to have infested it like a cancer at some point, it often felt like one was always waiting for the other shoe to drop.
-On the subtle, it could feel like one was living in crowded tenement, angry landlord pounding at the door to give you what for.
+One that often jammed one’s peace of mind and ability to experience any simple joys of country living.
+With lingering resolve of the imperious property-owners boards of yore, waging war with any and all code violators, one was always waiting for the other shoe to drop.
+On the subtle, it could almost feel like one was living in crowded tenement, angry landlord pounding on the door for a pound of flesh.

-Such was one of the tragic ironies of living in the Vista.
-Either you detached and became philosophical about it all or you found yourself over-identifying with Munch’s screamer.
+It was one of the ironies of living in the Vista.
+Either you detached and became philosophical about it all or you soon found yourself over-identifying with Munch’s screamer.

 It would drive more than a few to drink.